markusb/events-manager-extensions/README.md

 * list the upcoming events with reservations and shows the taken and available spaces
 * list the reservations where an action is required

+## Installation Instructions

+* Download the code
+* Create the folder/directory wp-content/plugins/events-manager-extensions
+* Copy the files from the events-manager-extensions-main in the archive into the wp-content/plugins/events-manager-extensions folder of your wordpress installation
+* Go to your wordpress plugin mangement page and enable the Events Manager Extensions

+If the Events Manager Extensions do not show up in the plugins folder, then you did not correctly place the plugin files in the folder.

 ## Todo

 * Configuration page